BinWang28/EvalRank-Embedding-Evaluation/README.md

 ## Introduction

 In this project, we provide an easy-to-use toolkit for both word and sentence embedding evaluations.
+The following are the supported evaluation tasks:

 - **Word Embedding Evaluation**
     - [EvalRank (Word-Level)](https://arxiv.org/abs/2203.02679)